AngleProtocol/angle-docs/user-guides/formulas.md

 ### PnL

-The PnL displayed on the app represents the gain or loss you would make if closing the position: it is **net** of fees.
+The PnL displayed on the app represents the gain or loss you would make if closing the position.
+It is computed **net** of fees.

 $$ PnL = cashOutAmount - initialMargin $$
 $$ PnL = grossPnL - closingFee $$

 ### Est. APR on open positions

+_In perpetuals/open position page of the app_

 ANGLE rewards for position holders depends on the Position Size, as what matters for the protocol is how much collateral is hedged.
 However, the APR is computed from the initial margin, as this is what users bring to the protocol.